zjerryxie/TaxCRM/README.rst

 modules
 -------

-crmsetup
+datasetup
 	deletedata
-		utlity to delete all tables in crm database except auth and those in the exclude list. used during testing to reset database.
+		utility to delete all tables in crm database except auth and those in the exclude list. used during testing to reset database.
 	populate
 		populates database with test data
-		extracts some data from opencart
+		extracts some data from opencart e.g. images and products

-view
 ctform
-		converts ctform to columntable format
+	converts ctform to columntable format viewtools
-	viewtools
 	utlities for views

 static
 ------